vaisakhDev/blankNotes/README.md

-# blankNotes
+# Blank Notes
-A simple note web app :memo: .
+A simple note taking app that uses your web browsers local storage to store notes :memo: